 Whether your host is a family with kids, an empty-nest couple, or a single parent, you can be confident that they’ll be happy to welcome you.
 Each host meets our health and safety requirements, and is carefully screened by our local staff.
 This includes an application review, interview, reference check, background check, home check, and homestay training.
 For more information on homestay screenings, check out this page.

 What Will You Bring Home?

 1 Month = 1 Year

-This document shows you’ve learned your language of choice – and that you’ve got the before and after program tests to prove it.
+This official certificate of completion shows you’ve studied your language of choice – and that you’ve got the pre- and post-program language proficiency tests to prove it.

 Want to Earn College Credit?